kiran-foundation/website/src/content/work/volunteer/volunteer-generic.md

 ---
 title: "Volunteer - Generic (Remote)"
-about: "We are seeking enthusiastic and dedicated volunteers to join our family to contribute towards our mission of providing equal opportunities and creating a merit-driven society.
-As a volunteer, you will play a vital role in supporting our programs, initiatives, and events that benefit disadvantaged students, women, and create a positive change in our society."
+about: "We are seeking enthusiastic and dedicated volunteers to join our team and contribute to our mission of providing equal opportunities and creating a merit-driven society.
+As a volunteer, you will play a vital role in supporting our programs, initiatives, and events that benefit disadvantaged students, women, and help create a positive change in our society."
 startDate: "Start Date: Immediate"
 duration: "Duration: 12 Months"
 timeCommitment: "Time Commitment: 5 hr/week"